Variational Entropic Optimal Transport

 \textbf{Weak dual EOT} (a.k.a. \textit{semi}-dual EOT) methods \citep{mokrov2024energyguided, korotin2024light} optimize the objective eq. \eqref{eq:dual-final}.
 They are the most similar to our VarEOT in terms of methodology.
 The detailed discussion of the approaches is given in \wasyparagraph\ref{sec:existing-solvers}.
 Crucially, our proposed method successfully overcomes the limitations of existing weak dual approaches while retaining their advantages.

-\textbf{Dual EOT} \citep{genevay2016stochastic, seguy2018large, daniels2021score} take the advantage of an alternative dual form of the EOT.
-These methods simultaneously optimize a \textit{pair} of dual potentials $(u, v)$ in a $\max \max$ optimization procedure known as Sinkhorn algorithm.
-While bearing certain resemblance to our VarEOT (e.g., simulation-free training), dual EOT approaches have a number of pitfalls underscoring their performance: \begin{itemize}[leftmargin=*] \item Dual potentials $(u, v)$ do not fully recover the (conditional) EOT $\pi^*(\cdot \vert x_0)$.
+\textbf{Dual EOT} \citep{genevay2016stochastic, seguy2018large, daniels2021score} exploit an alternative dual form of the EOT.
+These methods simultaneously optimize a \textit{pair} of dual potentials $(u, v)$ in a $\max \max$ optimization procedure known as the Sinkhorn algorithm.
+While bearing certain resemblance to our VarEOT (e.g., simulation-free training), dual EOT approaches have pitfalls underscoring their performance: \begin{itemize}[leftmargin=*] \item Dual potentials $(u, v)$ do not fully recover the (conditional) EOT $\pi^*(\cdot \vert x_0)$.
 In particular, an \textit{auxiliary} score-based model for the target distribution $p_1$ is required to enable sampling from $\pi^*(\cdot \vert x_0)$ \citep{daniels2021score}.
-Otherwise, there are only some heuristics (e.g., barycentric projection) that allow the recovered solution to be cast as a \textit{generative} model capable of data-to-data translation \citep{genevay2016stochastic, seguy2018large}. \item Due to optimization peculiarities, dual EOT approaches turn to be unstable under small regularization coefficient $\varepsilon$.
-This behavior is reported in \citep[\wasyparagraph 5.1]{daniels2021score} and supported by \citep[\wasyparagraph 4.2, \wasyparagraph C.2]{mokrov2024energyguided}. \end{itemize} Overall, our proposed VarEOT seems to provide more user-friendly and production-ready framework with less engineering overhead required to adapt the method to applications.
+Otherwise, there are only some heuristics (e.g., barycentric projection) that allow the recovered solution to be cast as a \textit{generative} model capable of data-to-data translation \citep{genevay2016stochastic, seguy2018large}. \item Due to optimization peculiarities, dual EOT approaches tend to be unstable under small regularization coefficient $\varepsilon$.
+This behavior is reported in \citep[\wasyparagraph 5.1]{daniels2021score} and supported by \citep[\wasyparagraph 4.2, \wasyparagraph C.2]{mokrov2024energyguided}. \end{itemize} Overall, VarEOT provides a more user-friendly and production-ready framework with less engineering overhead required to adapt the method to applications.